Virgin Gorda

 • Fat Virgin’s Café

-Casual waterside café located at Biras Creek.
-Burgers, sandwiches, doups, ribs, roti, past, fish, frozen drinks and gourmet coffees.
-Phone: 284-495-7052.
+This casual waterside café at Biras Creek serves burgers, sandwiches, soups, and ribs.
+It also serves roti, pasta, fish, frozen drinks, and gourmet coffees.
+Phone: 284-495-7052

-• Fischer’s Cover Beach Hotel
+• Fischer’s Cove Beach Hotel

 • Flying Iguana

-Fresh fish and lobster served in an open-air dining room.
+This eatery serves fresh fish and lobster in an open-air dining room.
 Web: www.flyingiguanabvi.com.
-Phone: 284-495-5277.
+Phone: 284-495-5277

 • Giorgio’s Restaurant

-Old-world style Italian cuisine.
-Open for dinner from 6 to 10 p.m. daily.
+This restaurant offers Old-World-style Italian cuisine.
+It’s open for dinner from 6 p.m. to 10 p.m. daily.
 Web: www.giorgiobvi.net.
 Phone: 284-495-5684

 • Leverick Bay Restaurant